ViliusVainorius/SPA-to-do-application/README.md

 # SPA-to-do-application
+Used languages:
+  - HTML
+  - CSS
+  - Javascript

-JavaScript, HTML, CSS - no libraries, no third party Frameworks, no styles or bootstraps
+Project made without any third party libraries - no libraries, no third party Frameworks, no styles or bootstraps.